ConnerWit/ConnerWit/README.md

 Software dev student undergoing rigorous training to transform into a world-class coding wizard🧙.
 Besides 'grammin (or as the oldheads say, programming) I do sports and such.
 Side hobbies are:
-  - contemplating fixing bugs or just denying their existence
+  - Contemplating fixing bugs or just denying their existence
-  - coding side-projects (surprising)
+  - Coding side-projects (surprising)
-  - caffeine
+  - Caffeine
-  - thinking of more things to put here instead of "etc..."
+  - Thinking of more things to put here instead of "Etc..."
-  - etc...
+  - Etc...

 ## Experience
 As the quintessential Project Manager for LapinMetrics Solutions, I orchestrated our proprietary